JulianGriffin11/SQL_Projects/Project 1 - Job Jury/SQL_Queries/README.md

 ### 🔑 **Key Findings:**
-1. Among these top skills, **Python** commands the highest average salary.
+1. **Python** commands the highest average salary.
 2. Skills like SQL and Excel remain highly in demand, offering consistent opportunities.

+---

+### 💻 **What I learned:**
+In conclusion, **Python** stands out as the skill commanding the highest average salary while, **SQL** and **Excel** offer the most reliable opportunities across the Data Analytics job market.
+This tells me that not only is database manipulation important, but also the ability to visualize the results.

+**Ultimately, I learned that SQL, Excel, and Python are the most important skills for maximizing my career potential.**

 ---